Leopold Mannes: Life and career

-Leopold Godowsky, Jr. married George Gershwin's younger sister, the singer Frances Gershwin, who went on to become a painter and sculptor.
+Leopold Godowsky Jr. married George Gershwin's younger sister, the singer Frances Gershwin, who went on to become a painter and sculptor.
 He continued the musical tradition of his father, Leopold Godowsky (one of the great pianists of the early twentieth century), playing violin with the Los Angeles and San Francisco Symphony Orchestras, as well as performing jointly with his father.

+Leopold Mannes died from a cerebral hemorrhage at Martha's Vineyard Hospital on August 11, 1964, and was buried at Chilmark Cemetery.

 Mannes and Godowsky were inducted into the National Inventors Hall of Fame in 2005.